COBRAPROsimulator/COBRAPRO/README.md

 ```
 return NULL;
 ```
-2. If you happen to run into the following error when running COBRAPRO:
+2. If you happen to run into the following error when installing/running COBRAPRO:
 ```
 Error using mex
 'idm.mexmaca64' locked by mexLock API.
 ```
 This seems to occur when MATLAB is trying to compile the mex files and mexLock is triggered.
 To resolve the issue, please restart MATLAB.

 [^1]: Note that Xcode requires ~3.4 GB of storage space.
-[^2]: This function will install SUNDIALS by calling the `sundials-2.6.2/ sundialsTB/install_STB.m` file and automatically adds the required folders to your MATLAB path.
-[^3]: COMSOL Multiphsyics is a commerically available finite element analysis software.
+[^2]: COMSOL Multiphsyics is a commerically available finite element analysis software.

 ## Contributors